OSGeo/grass-website/content/news/2004_05_15_announce_grass530.md

     *r.out.gdal*, *r.texture*, *r.univar2*, *s.cellstats*, *s.kernel*
     and *s.sv2svfit*.

-#### Note on changes in datum transformation functionality for locations using the \'nad27\' and \'nad83\' datums
+#### Note on changes in datum transformation functionality for locations using the 'nad27' and 'nad83' datums

-Released versions of GRASS 5.0.x from 5.0.0pre4 onward (i.e. up to and including 5.0.3) have included the capability to perform NAD27\<\--\>NAD83 datum conversions.
-This was done using the published NADCON conversion tables, if and only if the line \'datum: nad27\' appeared in the PROJ\_INFO file for one location and \'datum: nad83\' in the other.
+Released versions of GRASS 5.0.x from 5.0.0pre4 onward (i.e. up to and including 5.0.3) have included the capability to perform NAD27<-->NAD83 datum conversions.
+This was done using the published NADCON conversion tables, if and only if the line 'datum: nad27' appeared in the PROJ_INFO file for one location and 'datum: nad83' in the other.
 Even if datum transformation parameters were specified (e.g. dx, dy, dz) they were ignored and the NADCON tables used.
-In GRASS 5.3 any datum transformation parameters present in the PROJ\_INFO file will be used.
+In GRASS 5.3 any datum transformation parameters present in the PROJ_INFO file will be used.
 These are likely to be less accurate than the NADCON transformation (unless *g.setproj* is re-run for the location and the NADCON parameters specifically selected).
 Many more datum transformation